-HOLIDAY CLOSINGS: MLK DAY, PRESIDENTS' DAY, ST. PATRICK'S DAY, EASTER, MEMORIAL DAY, JULY 4, LABOR DAY, THANKSGIVING, CHRISTMAS EVE AND DAY, NEW YEAR'S EVE AND DAY
+HOLIDAY CLOSINGS: MLK DAY, PRESIDENTS' DAY, ST. PATRICK'S DAY, EASTER, MEMORIAL DAY, JULY 4, LABOR DAY, THANKSGIVING, CHRISTMAS EVE, CHRISTMAS DAY, NEW YEAR'S EVE, NEW YEAR'S DAY

 TOURS & GROUP PROGRAMS

 The Museum is arranged for self-guided tours.
 Please expect to spend at least one hour on site to explore the galleries and gardens.
-For groups of 10 or more Ships of the Sea can provide a guided tour of the Museum with a reservation in advance.
-The Museum also offers many educational opportunities for visitors of all ages.
-All student programs include educational tours.
-The Museum offers classes on the art of scrimshaw, sailor's valentines, and women pirates.
-You may learn more about the Museum's educational programs and tours here or you can contact Wendy Melton through our website or at 912-232-1511, firstname.lastname@example.org reservations and information.
+For groups of 10 or more, Ships of the Sea can provide a guided tour of the Museum with a reservation in advance.
+Please contact Caroline Berry at 912-232-1511, or firstname.lastname@example.org, for reservations and information.

 THE GIFT SHOP

-The shop contains a large selection of books related to maritime life, arts, and history.
+The Museum's gift shop contains a large selection of books related to maritime life, arts, and history.
 In addition there is also a variety of books on Southern gardening, architecture, and history.
 Gifts related to the maritime theme of the Museum are available for all ages.
-For more information please visit our gift shop page.
+For more information please visit our Gift Shop Page.